epsilon537/boxlambda/docs/architecture.md

 The A7-35T FPGA has much less Block RAM than the A7-100T.
 As a result, the amount of video RAM and the amount of DPRAM have been reduced to 64KB.

-All other components are the same as in the Nexys Configuration.
+All other components are the same as in the Arty A7-100T Configuration.

 ### Example Software Usage Model